WordPress/wporg-plugin-guidelines/guideline-17.md

-**17. Plugins must respect trademarks, copyrights, and project names.**
+<h4>17.
+Plugins must respect trademarks, copyrights, and project names.</h4>

 The use of trademarks or other projects as the sole or initial term of a plugin slug is prohibited unless proof of legal ownership/representation can be confirmed.
 For example, the [WordPress Foundation has trademarked the term “WordPress”](http://wordpressfoundation.org/trademark-policy/) and it is a violation to use “wordpress” in a domain name.
 This policy extends to plugin slugs.